House to house collections

 Licence summary

-Where collections are being held for a charitable purpose throughout the whole of England or a substantial part of it, the Secretary of State may grant an exemption, which will exempt a promoter from having to apply to numerous local authorities for permission to hold a house to house collection.
+Where collections are being held for charitable purposes throughout the whole of England, the Secretary of State may grant an exemption.
+This will exempt a promoter from having to apply to lots of local authorities for permission to hold a house to house collection.

-This tends to be for national charities such as the RSPCA or NSPCC.
-Whilst these charities are not required to apply locally they are required to advise us in writing of the existence of their exemption together with the date and location of collection.
+This tends to be for national charities, such as the RSPCA or NSPCC.
+Whilst these charities are not required to apply locally they are required to tell us in writing of the existence of their exemption.
+Along with the date and location of collection.

 Eligibility criteria

-House to House collections are free and anyone can apply providing they are over 16 years of age.
+House to House Collections are free and anyone can apply, providing they are 16 years of age.

-Applications must be in the form prescribed by Darlington Borough Council (see form below) and should be made at least 28 days in advance of the proposed collection.
+Applications must be in the form prescribed by Darlington Borough Council (see form below).
+They should be made at least 28 days in advance of the proposed collection.

 Applications should be accompanied by the following: